idlebear/gazeboGen/README.md

 # GazeboGen
-## A simple test package for experimenting with ROS builds, Cmake, submodules, and generating GazeboWorlds
+## A simple test package for experimenting with ROS builds, CMake, submodules, and generating GazeboWorlds

 A small project intended to test the generator library found in: